Incomplete Information Robustness: Proofs for Section

 Note that in a BIBCE $\gamma^k$, standard types follow vague recommendations $X_i\in \calA_i$ designed to maximize the expected value of the generalized potential function, whereas perturbed types make decisions independently.

-\begin{proof} We characterize $\gamma^{k}$ as a fixed point of a correspondence on $\Gamma^{k}$, which is defined by the composition of two correspondences.
+\begin{proof} We characterize $\gamma^{k}$ as a fixed point of a correspondence on $\Gamma^{k}$, defined by the composition of two correspondences.
 The existence of a fixed point is then established using a standard argument.
-The proof consists of the following three steps. {}
+The proof consists of three steps. {}